 This opens the Add System(s) dialog box.

-The master configuration can be defined in one of two supported formats: flat format and XML.
+The master configuration can be specified in one of two supported formats, flat format and XML.
 Both formats use the same keywords.
 The table below lists all available keywords and their descriptions.

-The flat format master configuration consists of lines with keywords, together with the respective values.
+The flat format master configuration consists of lines with keywords, together with their respective values.
 The keywords are separated from the values by a colon and at least one space.

 For example, a row in the master configuration file might look like this:System: System_name